Expanded and renovated facility grows high school fine arts curriculum, creates regional performing arts venue

 The Bartlett Performing Arts Center at Moline High School is made possible through a partnership with the Robert E. Bartlett Family Foundation.
 Among those who participated in the design process were Moline High School students and staff, as well as representatives of the Bartlett Foundation.

 See images and read a story about the project courtesy of Legat Architects: https://www.legat.com/revived-

-See more images and read a story about the project courtesy of Legat Architects https://www.legat.com/moline-
+See more images and read an earlier story about the project courtesy of Legat Architects https://www.legat.com/moline-